MazBot Logo MazBot Docs

 Laravel LengthAware Pagination

-Query listings (e.g. `GET /contacts?page=2`) response envelopes feature a robust, nested `paginate` metadata object mapping the full listing boundary indices:
+Query listings (e.g. `GET /whatsapp-contact?page=2`) response envelopes feature a robust, nested `paginate` metadata object mapping the full listing boundary indices:

 Metadata Field Type Description